strangeup/Quantum-Chaology/Marching Squares/README.md

  object then sometimes tries to access them again (which creates a key value pair initialised to zero)

-* Doesn't cause a problem for suitably spaced contours but when contours are closely spaced (e.g. a figure eight) the code crashes
+* Doesn't appear to cause a problem for suitably spaced contours but when contours are closely spaced (e.g. a figure eight) the code crashes

-* Currently working on a fix...
+* An updated version with a crude fix avoids this error by catching the exception and "closing" the loop by placing it back at it's start value.
+This appears to be incorrect as a final incorrect point will be added to each contour.